 If you or your real estate agent miss something, even the smallest mistake can haunt you down the line.
 A closing attorney will thoroughly review every document to make sure that buyers aren’t taking advantage of you.

 He adds that if you hire a real estate attorney to protect you right from the beginning of the sale, it will save you time and money.
-So, it’s better to hire a lawyer to help you from the get-go than to wait until there’s actually something wrong.
+So, it’s better to invest in a lawyer to help you from the get-go than to wait until there’s actually something wrong.

 If you know about an issue with the property and you don’t disclose it, such as a rotted subfloor, or if a repair job that the buyer requested was done incorrectly, you could be liable for extra costs.